Scouting in Alaska: Order of the Arrow

 Toontuk Lodge #549 was founded in 1961.
-The lodge is named after the barren ground caribou, which is known to the Yupik Eskimo people of Western Alaska as Toontuk.
+The lodge is named after the barren ground caribou, which is known to the Yupik people of Western Alaska as Toontuk.
 Toontuk Lodge was recognized with the National Service Grant in 1997.
 The money was used to rehabilitate the waterfront at Lost Lake Scout Camp with sand and a lifeguard tower.
 In 2006, Toontuk Lodge celebrated its 45th anniversary.
-Among its projects that year, the Lodge gave the Council a large amphitheater sited on Lost Lake at Lost Lake Camp.
+Among its projects that year, the Lodge gave the council a large amphitheater sited on Lost Lake at Lost Lake Camp.

 Girl Scouting in Alaska

-As of October 2009 two Girl Scout councils exist in Alaska.
+As of October 2009, two Girl Scout councils exist in Alaska.

 Farthest North Girl Scout Council

-The Farthest North Girl Scout Council serves the largest geographical area of any of the more than 100 Girl Scout Councils in the United States, serving everything from the 63rd parallel north of the Alaska Range, more than 350000 sqmi.

-This council was started in 1925 by a handful of girls in Fairbanks, Alaska headed by Jessie Bloom.
+The Farthest North Girl Scout Council serves the largest geographical area of any of the more than 100 Girl Scout Councils in the United States, serving the area from the 63rd parallel north of the Alaska Range, more than 350000 sqmi.
+The council was started in 1925 by a handful of girls in Fairbanks, Alaska headed by Jessie Bloom.
 Girl Scouting expanded to rural Alaska in 1945 with the establishment of the first troop in Nome.
-Since English was not the predominantly spoken language, they learned the Girl Scout Promise in Yup'ik and English.
+Since English was not the predominantly spoken language, they learned the Girl Scout Promise in Yup'ik in addition to English.

 Girl Scouts of Alaska

-Girl Scouts of Alaska was formed on October 1, 2009 by the merger of Girl Scouts Susitna Council and Tongass Alaska Girl Scout Council and serves all of Alaska, south of the 63 parallel.
+Girl Scouts of Alaska was formed on October 1, 2009, by the merger of Girl Scouts Susitna Council and Tongass Alaska Girl Scout Council and serves all of Alaska, south of the 63 parallel.
 Girl Scouts of Alaska is the proven leadership development program for girls in grades K-12.
 Girl Scouts provides a safe, inclusive environment for Alaska's diverse population of girls, regardless of income or socioeconomic background.
 With the help of adult volunteers, Girl Scouts of Alaska (GSAK) serves girls from Bethel to Ketchikan.
 GSAK is headquartered in Anchorage, with a field office in Juneau.